Wyrkx/tp/docs/UserGuide.md

 - Edit command: `sub/science-C`<br>
 - New subjects: science-c <br>
 As you can see, the existing information will be replaced with new information by you.

+When editing categories that the person does not have (e.g. Parents will not have subjects), the command will ignore these categories.
 <br>
 Also, below are some constraints to follow when inputting parameters.
 <br>